jllpons/xarxa/docs/Scripts.md

 ### Data Fetching Scripts

 Scripts used to fetch data from external sources.

-These scripts are designed to retrieve data from various sources and format it for insertion into the database.
+These scripts are designed to retrieve data from various sources and format it for further processing or insertion into the database.

 The fetched data is printed to stdout in a tab-separated format. **No headers are included in the output.**